TimnaSoroka/identification_paper/README.md

 # fingerprint_paper

-raw data in 97 files. and code files. for code- read readme in code branch.
+this repository contain raw data in 97 folders and code files. for code- read readme in code branch.